 Pleasant Prairie Power Plant

-Pleasant Prairie Power Plant was a coal-fired power station owned and operated by Wisconsin Energy near Pleasant Prairie, Wisconsin.
+Pleasant Prairie Power Plant was a 1,233.2-megawatt (MW) coal-fired power station owned and operated by We Energies near Pleasant Prairie, Wisconsin.

 - Location: 8000 95th St., Pleasant Prairie, WI 53158